Configuring access control

 Allows users who have been granted the role to query all of the ACCOUNT USAGE views, including the views containing usage and billing information.

-For more information, see Enabling the SNOWFLAKE Database Usage for Other Roles.
+For more information, see Enabling other roles to use schemas in the SNOWFLAKE database.

 For example, to grant these permissions to the custom role: